 What is the EANS Grant Program?

-Your EANS Grant application includes a section with requests for future services.
-We are proud to partner with the Michigan Association of Non-public Schools and offer resources and tools to address your students’ needs.
-The following programs qualify for EANS Grant funding and address students’ social-emotional needs and learning gaps.
+We are proud to partner with the Michigan Association of Non-public Schools (MANS) and offer resources and tools to address your students’ needs.
+The following programs qualify for EANS grant funding and address students’ social-emotional needs and learning gaps.

 Do your students need social-emotional learning (SEL) and mental health support?
-Through Suite360, we provide comprehensive SEL programming, including thousands of lessons, videos, and activities.
-Your students can explore more than 600 topics ranging from stress management to nutrition and wellness, while you can engage in practical training that tackles issues such as cyberbullying and de-escalating conflict.
+Through Michigan Cares, we provide comprehensive SEL programming, including thousands of lessons, videos, and activities.
+Your students can explore more than 1,000 topics ranging from stress management to nutrition and wellness, while you can engage in practical training that tackles issues such as cyberbullying and de-escalating conflict.

 Make sure your students are ready for their next math class or grade level.
 EdReady Math assesses students’ knowledge, and then builds a personalized learning path to fill those learning gaps.
 You can implement EdReady as a schoolwide initiative or use the program to provide extra support for individual students.